 Try to keep the total trailer length under two minutes if possible.
 If you have a lot of content to show, consider creating multiple trailers or a longer “extended cut” version for interested viewers.

 Your trailer should effectively communicate what your game is all about.
 Showing in-game UI is a great way to do that.
 It helps viewers understand what they’re getting and what genre your game falls under.
-Communication is the most important job of your trailer, not tricking customers.
+Keep in mind: Communication is the most important job of your trailer.

 Some games have multiple trailers: one for gameplay, one for narrative/cinematic.
 If you only create one, make sure it is the one about gameplay.
 Unless you’re tying into a well-recognized IP, your players won’t know the world that your game is set in and will have little pre-existing emotional investment in watching a long cinematic.